Agriculture (AG)

 AG 5311.
 Instructional Methods for Career and Technology Educators.

-This course focuses on instructional techniques, strategies, and methods appropriate to the effective teaching of career and technology subjects including application in the areas of instructional planning, culturally responsive teaching, organizing and evaluating learning activities, lesson preparation, diagnosis of learner differences, and the ethical and legal aspects of teaching.
-Teaching special populations and teaching in multicultural environments will be addressed.
+This course focuses on instructional techniques, strategies, and methods appropriate to the effective teaching of career and technology subjects including application in the areas of instructional planning, age appropriate teaching, organizing and evaluating learning activities, lesson preparation, diagnosis of learner differences, and the ethical and legal aspects of teaching.
+Teaching special populations and in changing environments will also be covered.
+Emphasis will be placed on student engagement strategies and student evaluation techniques used in secondary schools.

 3 Credit Hours.
 2 Lecture Contact Hours.
 2 Lab Contact Hours.Grade Mode: Standard Letter